Comdirect Bank: Acquisitions

-Even during the 2008 financial crisis, the business remained stable; the Comdirect Bank profited from the increase in transactions in securities trading.
+Even during the 2008 financial crisis, the business remained stable; Comdirect Bank profited from the increase in transactions in securities trading.

-In 2009, the Comdirect Bank acquired the European Bank for Financial Services (ebase) from the Commerzbank, doubling the number of managed securities accounts.
+In 2009, Comdirect Bank acquired the European Bank for Financial Services (EBASE) from Commerzbank, doubling the number of managed securities accounts.
 At the same time, the bank extended its position in financial services and asset management.
-During the following years, the Comdirect Bank repositioned the European Bank for Financial Services as a business-to-business bank.
-In July 2018, comdirect agreed to sell ebase to London-based financial technology provider FNZ Group to focus more on the core business and completed the sale in July 2019.
+During the following years, Comdirect Bank repositioned the European Bank for Financial Services as a business-to-business bank.
+In July 2018, Comdirect Bank agreed to sell EBASE to London-based financial technology provider FNZ Group, to focus more on its core business, and completed the sale in July 2019.

-In 2016, the Comdirect Bank announced the acquisition of the Onvista Group.
-Both the Onvista Bank and Onvista Media, operator of a high-reach financial portal, became part of the Comdirect Bank.
-With this investment, the Comdirect Bank strengthened securities trading and financial information business at the same time.
-While the Onvista Bank merged with the Comdirect Bank, Onvista Media continued operations as a subsidiary.
+In 2016, Comdirect Bank announced the acquisition of the Onvista Group.
+Both Onvista Bank and Onvista Media, operator of a high-reach financial portal, became part of Comdirect Bank.
+With this investment, Comdirect Bank strengthened its securities trading and financial information business at the same time.
+While Onvista Bank merged with Comdirect Bank, Onvista Media continued operations as a subsidiary.

 Digitalization

-In recent years, the Comdirect Bank invested heavily in digital technologies.
-For example, the company published the first online banking app with support for accounts from other institutions.
-It launched the "startup garage" for financial technology startups.
-The company was the first bank in Germany to publish an Amazon Alexa skill, for example, and later added support for Google Home.
-The Comdirect Bank also launched a robo-advisor named Cominvest.
+In later years, Comdirect Bank invested heavily in digital technologies.
+For example, in 2010, the company published the first online banking app with support for accounts from other institutions.
+In 2015, it launched the "startup garage" for financial technology startups.
+The company was the first bank in Germany to publish an Amazon Alexa skill and later added support for Google Home.
+In 2017, Comdirect Bank launched a robo-advisor named Cominvest.

 In late 2019, Commerzbank entered into talks with Petrus Advisers to buy its 7.5% stake in Comdirect and take over the entire online bank.

+Merger with Commerzbank

+In early 2020, Commerzbank successfully completed the acquisition of the remaining shares of Comdirect Bank, leading to a squeeze-out of the minority shareholders.
+The legal merger of Comdirect Bank AG into Commerzbank AG was finalized in November 2020.
+Since then, Comdirect Bank has no longer existed as an independent legal entity but has been continued as a primary brand of Commerzbank.

+Under this two-brand strategy, Commerzbank continues to offer digital banking and brokerage services under the "Comdirect" name.
+While the technical systems and the banking license were consolidated, the product portfolio and the specific online portal remain active for both existing and new customers.